All About Radon in Water - What Is Radon and How to Remove Radon in Water

 Health Guidelines for Radon in Water

-There are no national drinking water standards for radon.
-The Environmental Working Group suggests no more than 1.5 picocuries per liter for radon.
-This guideline represents a one-in-a-million lifetime risk of cancer.
-For values above this guideline, there is greater than one-in-a-million cancer risk level.
-If you know you have radon in your water or live in an area where radon is present, you are highly recommended to have a water filter suited for reducing radon.
+For values above this guideline, there is a greater than one-in-a-million cancer risk level.
+If you know you have radon in your water or live in an area where radon is present, it is highly recommended that you use a water filter designed to reduce radon.

 What water filters reduce radon in water?

-• HydroGuard reverse osmosis removes up to 99% of contaminants providing pure, safe drinking water
+- HydroGuard reverse osmosis removes up to 99% of contaminants, providing pure, safe drinking water

 Whole house water filters that reduce radon

-PS-2000PB - Ultrafiltration membrane + activated carbon post-filter 0.02 micron ultrafiltration membrane filters out particulates like bacteria, viruses, protozoa, and colloidal materials on a microscopic level.
-Excellent VOC and chemical contaminant reduction including pesticides, benzene, radon, solvents, trihalomethane compounds (THMs), methane tertiary butyl ether (MTBE), perfluorooctanoic acid (PFOA), perfluorooctane sulfonate (PFOS), and other man-made chemicals.
-Unique feature to easily remove/loosen foulants from the membrane when it gets full – just turn a valve to purge the membrane.
+The 0.02 micron ultrafiltration membrane filters out particulates like bacteria, viruses, protozoa, and colloidal materials on a microscopic level.
+It provides excellent VOC and chemical contaminant reduction, including pesticides, benzene, radon, solvents, trihalomethane compounds (THMs), methane tertiary butyl ether (MTBE), perfluorooctanoic acid (PFOA), perfluorooctane sulfonate (PFOS), and other man-made chemicals.

-BG-20PB - Activated carbon 0.5 micron nominal filtration reduces lead (soluble and particulate), chlorine, chloramine, cysts, cryptosporidium, giardia, entamoeba, toxoplasma, VOCs, sediment, pesticides, benzene, radon, solvents, trihalomethane compounds (THMs), methane tertiary butyl ether (MTBE), perfluorooctanoic acid (PFOA), perfluorooctane sulfonate (PFOS), and other man-made chemicals.
-High dirt holding capacity.
-96%+ reduction of 8.5 pH lead; 95%+ reduction of VOC; 90%+ reduction in chlorine at 2 ppm; 83%+ reduction in chloramine at 3ppm.
+This system offers 0.5 micron nominal filtration that reduces lead (soluble and particulate), chlorine, chloramine, cysts, cryptosporidium, giardia, entamoeba, toxoplasma, VOCs, sediment, pesticides, benzene, radon, solvents, trihalomethane compounds (THMs), and more.

 Drinking water filters that reduce radon